 Results: Prenatal DES exposure was not associated with varicocele, structural abnormalities of the penis, urethral stenosis, benign prostatic hypertrophy, or inflammation/infection of the prostate, urethra, or epididymus.
 However, RRs were 1.9 (95% confidence interval 1.13.4) for cryptorchidism, 2.5 (1.54.3) for epididymal cyst, and 2.4 (1.54.4) for testicular inflammation/ infection.
 Stronger associations were observed for DES exposure that began before the 11th week of pregnancy: RRs were 2.9 (1.65.2) for cryptorchidism, 3.5 (2.06.0) for epididymal cyst, and 3.0 (1.75.4) for inflammation/infection of testes.

 Conclusion: These results indicate that prenatal exposure to DES increases risk of male urogenital abnormalities and that the association is strongest for exposure that occurs early in gestation.
 The findings support the hypothesis that endocrine disrupting chemicals may be a cause of the increased prevalence of cryptorchidism that has been seen in recent years.

 Palmer, Julie R.; Herbst, Arthur L.; Noller, Kenneth L.; Boggs, Deborah A.; Troisi, Rebecca; Titus-Ernstoff, Linda; Hatch, Elizabeth E.; Wise, Lauren A.; Strohsnitter, William C.; and Hoover, Robert N., "Urogenital Abnormalities in Men Exposed to Diethylstilbestrol in Utero: A Cohort Study" (2009).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 804.